A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: UVOT Reductions

 We fit the available UV through IR photometry for each SN host with the Fitting and Assessment of Synthetic Templates code \citep[\textsc{FAST};][]{kriek09}.
 For our fits we assumed a \citet{cardelli89} extinction law with $\text{R}_{\text{V}} = 3.1$ and Galactic extinction at the coordinates of the host galaxy \citep{schlafly11}, a Salpeter IMF \citep{salpeter55}, an exponentially declining star-formation rate, and the \citet{bruzual03} stellar population models.
 To estimate the host-galaxy flux in each of the \swift UVOT filters, we computed synthetic photometry using the best-fit host SED from \textsc{FAST} and the UVOT filter response curves from the Spanish Virtual Observatory (SVO) Filter Profile Service \citep{rodrigo12}.
 To obtain uncertainties for the host-galaxy fluxes, we did Monte Carlo sampling by perturbing the archival host fluxes assuming Gaussian errors and running 1000 different \textsc{FAST} iterations for each host galaxy.
 The synthetic \swift UVOT magnitudes computed for each object are shown in Table \ref{tab:synth_phot}.

 Two of our sources, SN2020rmv and SN2020abjc, have no optical survey detections of their host galaxy, consistent with their apparently hostless nature.
-This suggests that they will not have considerable host-galaxy contamination in the \swift images.
+This suggests that these SNe will not have considerable host-galaxy contamination in the \swift images.
 To confirm this, we used gPhoton \citep{million16} to compute 3$\sigma$ limits on the UV magnitudes at the SN location from pre-explosion GALEX data.
-For SN2020rmv we find upper limits of $>$22.65 mag and $>$22.42 mag in the NUV and FUV bands respectively.
-For SN2020abjc the corresponding limits are $>$22.61 mag and $>$23.20 mag.
+For SN2020rmv, we find upper limits of $>$22.65 mag and $>$22.42 mag in the NUV and FUV bands, respectively.
+For SN2020abjc, the corresponding limits are $>$22.61 mag and $>$23.20 mag.
+Additionally, the host galaxy of SN2018ibb has an HST F336W upper-limit of $>$26.04 mag \citep{schulze24} and optical detections at the level of $\sim24$ mag.
 Given the limiting magnitude of \swift UVOT for a typical exposure time, the host galaxies for these sources contribute negligibly to the measured fluxes.
 Our \swift photometry with the host-galaxy flux contribution subtracted and corrected for Galactic foreground extinction is shown in Table \ref{tab:sutracted_swift}.